 Bouquet and the Garter Toss

 After some time has passed, it’s time for the next activity.
-Some couples choose to forego the bouquet and garter tossing.
+Some couples choose to forego the garter toss and bouquet toss.
 If you want to enjoy this tradition however, the right time is after dinner and dancing but before dessert.

 This tradition includes the bride blindly tossing her bouquet to a group of waiting bachelorettes – the idea is that catching the bouquet is good luck, and it means that whoever catches it will be the next one married.
 The groom typically removes his wife’s garter and tosses that to the bachelors.